Mathematics & Computer Science

 DSA-425: Data Mining

-This course cover data mining techniques to search patterns in large data set.
-Topics include the fundamental data mining models for clustering, decision trees, association analysis, and neural networks.
+This course covers data mining techniques to search patterns in large data set.
+Topics include the fundamental data mining models for clustering, decision trees, and association analysis.
 The objective of this course is to develop skills in deriving predictive knowledge from data mining to improve business intelligence.
-Offered fall term of even years.

 DSA-450: Machine Learning

-This course introduces learning techniques for machine learning including stochastic learning, ensamples, density analytics, descent methods, intelligence analysis, etc. Algorithmic design and implementation are introduced in the context of machine learning.
+This course introduces learning techniques for machine learning including stochastic learning, ensamples, density analytics, descent methods, neural networks, etc. Algorithmic design and implementation are introduced in the context of machine learning.
 This course will also cover the issues and applications of machine learning.
-Offered spring term of odd years.

 DSA-490: Independent Study